Subscribe to Our Newsletter &

-In Lean, make every attempt to separate the failure of a person from the failure of a process.
+In a Lean culture, discussing problems is an essential part of making improvements.
+The key to success at addressing these issues is to make every attempt to separate the failure of a person from the failure of a process.

 The first step should always be to examine the process to look for areas of improvement.
-Once that is done, the next step is to work with the person on his performance.
+Only after the process and system are scrutinized should the focus shift to the performance of a person.

 When someone repeatedly has trouble meeting an expectation, first look to see if he is following the process correctly.